joanapinto/ai-lab/focus-companion/README.md

 - **📊 Insights**: Comprehensive analytics and mood patterns (formerly History)

 ### Daily Usage
-1. **Morning Check-in**: Start your day with sleep, energy, and focus assessment
+1. **Time-Aware Check-ins**: Morning (5 AM-12 PM), Afternoon (12 PM-6 PM), or Evening (6 PM-5 AM) based on current time
-2. **Afternoon Review**: Mid-day progress check and plan adjustments
+2. **AI-Powered Analysis**: Each check-in gets personalized insights based on your goals and patterns
-3. **Evening Reflection**: End-of-day accomplishment review and tomorrow's planning
+3. **Mood Tracking**: Log your emotions with the beautiful new form above graphs
-4. **Mood Tracking**: Log your emotions with the beautiful new form above graphs
+4. **Smart Task Planning**: AI generates personalized daily plans based on your energy and goals
 5. **Data Persistence**: All your data is automatically saved and persists across sessions

 ### Weekly Review